 Depending on genetics, puppies will have either a "fleece" or "wool" texture.
 This generation never sheds, and is a great choice for allergy sufferers.

 Doodle Coat Types

-As a puppy, the coat will look shorter and more lab-like(in Labradoodles), but as they get older, the hair will grow to be longer than a lab's and have a shaggy/wispy look.
-Goldendoodle fur will be longer, but still somewhat straight.
+We no longer produce hair coats, as they are generally seen only in F1 Labradoodles.
+As a puppy, the coat will be straight and have a "flatter" quality, but as they get older, the hair will get longer and get a bit of wave to it.
 This coat allows the dog to stay cooler in the summer than other coats.
 May shed some, or not at all.
-This coat will require minimal care, only an occasional brushing.
+This coat will require minimal care, only an occasional brushing, and clipped a few times a year.

-As a puppy, the coat may have a slight wave or curl to it.
-The coat will continue to grow for the rest of the dog's life and may become more curly, or stay slightly wavy.
+As a puppy, the coat will be very soft, and it may be straight, or it may have a slight wave or curl to it.
+The coat will continue to grow for the rest of the dog's life and often becomes wavier as she grows, but almost never super curly.
 Usually very low or non-shedding.
-The coat will need to be clipped a few times a year and detangled or brushed every few days or when mats occur.
+The coat will need to be clipped every few months and detangled or brushed every few days or when mats occur.

-As a puppy, the coat will be longer and have more wave to it than the other coats.
-As the puppy gets older, the coat will get longer and shaggier and possibly more curly.
-Almost always non-shedding.
+Almost as soon as the puppy is born, her coat will have more wave to it than the other coats.
+As the puppy gets older, the coat will become even more curly.
+Always non-shedding.
 The coat will need to be brushed frequenly and clipped every few months or as desired by the owner.